ofavrel/Houdini_Notes/README.md

 #### Measure
 -_The **Measure Sop** got a lot of new options since H17.5.
 You can now do Measure per piece calculation (ex: Compare the volume of each Chunk in a fracture)

+#### Change Nodes Color/Shape
+-_Select a Type of Node and just control Click on the desired color or Shape in the appropriate menue (C or Z).
+That should change the color and/or Shape of all those type of Node.
+Note that Future Nodes created will keep this Shape/color.